-Non-conformances with this FMP are to be handled as detailed within Sections Error!
-Reference source not found. and 7.6.
+Non-conformances with this FMP are to be handled as detailed within Sections 6.6 and 7.6.

 Reporting requirements for non-compliances are also provided within these Sections.

 In addition to that provided within aforementioned sections, the Site Manager is required to notify the Department of incidents and non-compliances as per the definitions set out within CoC and Condition 9 and Condition 10: